AGU Bridge Program

 We encourage graduate programs that have demonstrated a commitment to working with students from historically marginalized communities and supporting students from such communities as graduate scholars to join the Bridge Program as a Partner Department.
 The application is free.
 Applicants must be U.S. based institutions that grant a master’s or doctoral degree in geosciences.

 AGU Bridge partner proposals are reviewed annually.
-A request for proposals opens in June and closes 8 October.
-Please refer to the 2022 request for proposal instructions .
-Additional instruction on how to submit your application using the online submission platform is available here
+The 2024 request for proposals is open now and closes on 10 September 2024 at 11:59pm ET.
+Please refer to the current request for proposal instructions .
+All 2024 applications must be submitted via our online submission platform.
+For additional instruction on how to submit your application, download the "Instructional Guide: AGU Bridge Partner RFP submission platform" document.

 Review the attached Bridge Program Dos and Don’ts for tips on how to submit a successful AGU Bridge partner proposal.